Battle of Honsinger Bluff

 The Battle of Honsinger Bluff was a conflict between the United States Army and the Lakota people on August 4, 1873, along the Yellowstone River near present-day Miles City, Montana.
-Montana was a U.S. territory that had been acquired from the Crow Nation in 1868.

 The main combatants were units of the U.S. 7th Cavalry under Lt.
-Col. George Armstrong Custer and Native Americans from the village of the Hunkpapa medicine man Sitting Bull, many of whom would confront Custer again approximately three years later at the Battle of the Little Big Horn, located within the Crow Indian Reservation.
+Col. George Armstrong Custer and Native Americans from the village of the Hunkpapa, many of whom would confront Custer again approximately three years later at the Battle of the Little Bighorn, located within the Crow Indian Reservation.

 Geography

 The Battle of Honsinger Bluff took place at a point approximately 1 mi east of the confluence of the Tongue River and Yellowstone River.
-The battlefield, on a floodplain of the Yellowstone River, is dominated by a massive gravelly hill to the northeast, often referenced as the "Big Hill" in historical accounts of the battle but referenced locally as "Yellowstone Hill".
-This hill is nearly 13 mi long and between 1 and 3 mi wide with steep slopes of 200 to 300 ft.
+The battlefield, located on a floodplain of the Yellowstone River, was dominated by a massive gravelly hill to the northeast, often referenced as the "Big Hill" in historical accounts of the battle, but referenced locally as "Yellowstone Hill".
+This hill is nearly 13 mi long, between 1 and 3 mi wide, and has steep slopes of 200 to 300 ft.
 It is the present location of the Miles City Airport.
 To the east and south lies the Yellowstone River.
 The floodplain, varying between 1 and 3 mi in width, extends westerly upstream along the Yellowstone for nearly 13 mi until it meets Locke Bluff near Hathaway, Montana.
-Key positions involved a bluff, Honsinger Bluff, on the southwesterly face of Yellowstone Hill, and two large groves of cottonwood trees on old channels of the Yellowstone, one approximately 2 mi westerly of Yellowstone Hill and the second approximately 4 mi westerly.
+Key positions involved Honsinger Bluff on the southwesterly face of Yellowstone Hill and two large groves of cottonwood trees on old channels of the Yellowstone, one approximately 2 mi westerly of Yellowstone Hill and the second approximately 4 mi westerly.

 Map with the Battlefield of Honsinger Bluff (1873) in Montana and relevant Indian territories.
 The battlefield was former Crow Indian treaty territory.
 The Crow tribe ceded the site as well as other areas to the United States on May 7, 1868.
 The ongoing conflict between the U.S. and the buffalo-seeking Lakota was a clash between two growing empires with most battles "occurring on lands only recently taken by the Sioux from other tribes."
 Note that the line for the 1868 unceded Lakota territory "east of the summits of the Big Horn Mountains" may be disputed.

-Short history of the battlefield
+Background

 In 1851, the site of the future battlefield came to be a locale in a treaty territory for the first time.
-The Treaty of Fort Laramie defines the area as Crow Indian country.
+The Treaty of Fort Laramie defined the area as Crow Indian country.
 The Lakota tribe recognized this.
 Nearly all the battles in the mid-1860s and the 1870s "between the army and the Dakota [Lakota] were on lands those Indians had taken from other tribes since 1851."
 When the Crows accepted to live in a smaller reservation on May 7, 1868, all the 1851 Crow treaty land north of the Yellowstone—including the future Honsinger Bluff—became U.S. territory.